NokiaX3979/CU20029_TE200K_VFD_lyric/README.md

 # CU20029_TE200K_VFD_lyric
 a not simple vfd lyric demo (it just works(on my computer))
 Based on this project: [https://github.com/DubyaDude/WindowsMediaController](https://github.com/DubyaDude/WindowsMediaController)
+Plan to rewrite to C# later due to SMTC

 ## What you need:
 1. A VFD screen CU20029-TE200K (or Futaba M202MD28A maybe also work)